 It’s a little difficult to distinguish investment platforms based on price.
 Not long ago, platforms competed on a combination of features, fees and commissions.
 However, in recent years most services have converged on a fairly standard pricing model.
-Almost all trading platforms now offer free stock and exchange-traded funds trading, as well as options priced around $0.50 to $0.65 per contract.
-Platforms set mutual funds at a typical rate of $30 to $50 and futures at around $2 to $2.50.
-A financial advisor can help you pick the trading platform that best fits your goals, time horizon and risk profile.
+Almost all trading platforms now offer free stock and exchange-traded funds trading, as well as options priced less than $1 per contract.
+A financial advisor can help you pick the trading platform that fits your goals, time horizon and risk profile.

 Although there are some outliers, ultimately there’s not much room left in the market when it comes to price.
 Investors who want free stocks and ETFs pretty much have their pick of the platforms, but there are still some differences here and there, as with the following five platforms.
 In a market that has converged on an increasingly standardized pricing model, these five stand out.